kvpetrov/kvpetrov.github.io/_posts/2021-07-17-subquery-in-filodb.md

 If you invoke such a query with a range query API given a particular start/end/step over grafana, you would see a graph showing a rate of Counter0.
 ![Simple Graph](https://kvpetrov.github.io/assets/img/simple_graph.png)

-You can eyeball max min and can even approximate an average, however, if you want the exact number computed and presented to you, you would want to run a query like this one:
+You can eyeball max min and can even approximate an average, however, if you want the exact number computed and presented to you, you would try to run a query like this one:
 ```
 max_over_time(sum(rate(Counter0{_ws_="aci-telemetry", _ns_="Card-5k-MCP-EAST-0"}[1m])))
 ```